 - Eventually produce a book for each project area

-- Continually challenge myself in new areas
+- Continually challenge myself in new areas to locate project examples

 These are my current projects.

 Wherever I go, I am drawn to bicycles.
 I believe bicycles capture a dimension of the local culture.
 When traveling abroad, the bicycle is often the key mode of transportation.
 In less affluent societies, they have a long life and develop personalities of their own.
 I find they often reflect the character of the owner.